AzagraMac/BuildLineageOS/README.md

 breakfast manta
 ```

-Now ensure your 6 is connected to your computer via the USB cable, with ADB and root enabled, and that you are in the ~/android/lineage/device/oneplus/enchilada folder.
+Now ensure your Nexus 10 is connected to your computer via the USB cable, with ADB and root enabled, and that you are in the ~/android/lineage/device/samsung/manta folder.
 Then run the extract-files.sh script:
 ```
 ./extract-files.sh
 ```